 Study abroad in Taiwan at National Taiwan University (NTU), the country's most prestigious university.
-Known locally as Taida, NTU is a top-ranked institutions in Asia and among the top 100 research universities worldwide.
+Known locally as Taida, NTU is a top-ranked institution in Asia and among the top 100 research universities worldwide.
 Admission for locals is gained through a highly competitive exam.
 A strong network of influential social, business, academic and political leaders within and beyond Taiwan hold degrees from NTU.
 Acceptance to NTU is considered a major accomplishment for local applicants.

 With coursework taught in English or Chinese in a wide range of fields, the NTU curriculum is rigorous.
 UC students have successfully taken courses taught in English related to Asian studies, business, economics, engineering, and political science, or courses designed for international students.
 Those with strong Chinese language fluency may take a much wider variety of subject areas.
 Chinese language study from beginning to advanced levels is also available.

 The park-like NTU campus, located in the accommodating and modern capital of Taipei, is surrounded by lively shops and restaurants, and is easily accessible to downtown via subway or public bus.
 Weekends offer opportunities to explore the island by bicycle, hike the trails, beachcomb, enjoy the hot springs or rejuvenate in a local temple.